robertwenner/comics/doc/outputs.md

 * `max`: maximum number of feed items, as per configuration.

-* `notFor`: a function that takes a comic and a language and returns a Boolean indicating whether the given comic is for the given language.
-This is used for comics that don't exist in all languages and allow the template to skip a comic that's not for the language being processed.
+* `notFor`: a function that takes a comic, a location,  and a language and returns a Boolean indicating whether the given comic is for the given location and language.
+The location must be the same as in the comic's `published.where` metadata.
+This is used for comics that don't exist in all languages or comics that aren't published yet.
+It allows the template to skip these comics.

 * `updated`: current time stamp, in [RFC 3339](https://tools.ietf.org/html/rfc3339) format (needed in Atom format).